RakhithJK/PHPMailer-wiki/Troubleshooting.md

 Whatever problem you're having, first make sure you are using the [latest PHPMailer](https://github.com/PHPMailer/PHPMailer).

 ##"SMTP Error: Could not connect to SMTP host."
 This is often reported as a PHPMailer problem, but it's almost always down to local DNS failure, firewall blocking or other issue on your local network.
 It means that PHPMailer is unable to contact the SMTP server you have specified in the `Host` property, but doesn't say exactly why.
-It can also be caused by not having the `openssl` extension loaded (See above).
+It can also be caused by not having the `openssl` extension loaded (See encryption notes below).

 You can get verbose feedback on the connection and the whole SMTP conversation by setting `SMTPDebug = 4`.